kondig/SeaSecret/README.md

-# Getting Started with Create React App
+# Sea Secret
+v0.1

+## Single-page React app with ReactRouter
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).